-A personal retreat, your dorm room is the place where you can kick your shoes off and truly be at home.
+A personal retreat, your hall is the place where you can kick your shoes off and truly be at home.
 At UNE, we understand that where you live and with whom you live are important parts of college life.
-The University reserves five residence halls for first-year students only, making it easier for first-years to bond and form what are often life-long friendships.
-Residential life is a vibrant part of our on-campus community: Living, working, studying and playing here, you won't miss a beat.
+The University reserves five residence halls for first-year students only, making it easier for first-years to bond and form life-long friendships.
+Residential and commuter life are a vibrant part of our on-campus community: Living, working, studying, and playing here, you won't miss a beat.

 There are many ways to get involved in residential life.
-Take part in events and programs, become a Resident Advisor and/or contribute your ideas in the Residential Student Life Association.
-Our involved residents and sense of community make you feel at home here at school.
+Take part in events and programs, become a Resident Advisor, and contribute your ideas in the Residential Student Life Association.
+Our sense of community will make you feel at home while here at school.

 - New student room assignments will be available July 15 on Residence.

 - Have questions about when the halls open and close?
 Check out our important dates.